How much can you — salary sacrifice into your pension?

 Above the £260,000 adjusted income point, the annual allowance reduces by £1 for every £2 of adjusted income over £260,000, down to a minimum of £10,000 for those with adjusted income above £360,000.

-• The tapered annual allowance reduces the £60,000 limit for those with adjusted income above £260,000, down to a minimum floor of £10,000.
+- ▸The tapered annual allowance reduces the £60,000 limit for those with adjusted income above £260,000, down to a minimum floor of £10,000.
 [HMRC]

-• Carry forward allows unused annual allowance from the previous three tax years to be added to the current year's limit, provided the individual was a member of a registered pension scheme in each year.
+- ▸Carry forward allows unused annual allowance from the previous three tax years to be added to the current year's limit, provided the individual was a member of a registered pension scheme in each year.
 [HMRC]

-• Defined benefit accrual counts towards the same annual allowance as DC contributions.
+- •Defined benefit accrual counts towards the same annual allowance as DC contributions.
 Workers in hybrid schemes need to calculate both.

-• If you have triggered the MPAA by flexibly accessing a DC pot, your DC sacrifice cap falls to £10,000 regardless of carry forward.
+- •If you have triggered the MPAA by flexibly accessing a DC pot, your DC sacrifice cap falls to £10,000 regardless of carry forward.

-• The tapered allowance calculation requires knowledge of both threshold and adjusted income — the interaction with salary sacrifice is material and complex for those near the boundary.
+- •The tapered allowance calculation requires knowledge of both threshold and adjusted income — the interaction with salary sacrifice is material and complex for those near the boundary.

 This is factual information, not financial advice.
-If you're unsure what's right for your situation, speak to an FCA-regulated financial adviser.
+For personal recommendations, speak to an FCA-regulated financial adviser and check the FCA register.